Anglican–Roman Catholic International Commission: Third phase: 2011–present

-The third phase started from 17–27 May 2011 at the ecumenical Bose Monastic Community in northern Italy.
+The third phase started from 17–27 May 2011, at the ecumenical Bose Monastic Community in northern Italy.
 The third phase of ARCIC will be to consider fundamental questions regarding the Church as Communion – Local and Universal, and How in Communion the Local and Universal Church Comes to Discern Right Ethical Teaching.
-The opening meeting also noted Catholic—Anglican tensions over the creation of the Personal Ordinariate of Our Lady of Walsingham, directly subject to the Holy See, earlier the same year in order to make easier the transition by Anglican congregations (not just individuals) wishing to move into communion with the Catholic Church.
+The opening meeting also noted Roman Catholic—Anglican tensions over the creation of the Personal Ordinariate of Our Lady of Walsingham, directly subject to the Holy See, earlier the same year in order to make easier the transition by Anglican congregations (not just individuals) wishing to move into communion with the Catholic Church.
 The third phase has held several meetings.

 The co-chairmen of this phase: